ray5273/pull-request-analytics-action/README.md

          report_date_end:
            description: "Report date end(d/MM/yyyy)"
    jobs:
     create-report:
       name: "Create report"
       runs-on: ubuntu-latest
       steps:
+        - uses: actions/checkout@v3
+        - uses: actions/setup-node@v4
+          with:
+            node-version: "20"
         - name: "Run script for analytics"
           uses: AlexSim93/pull-request-analytics-action@v4
           with:
             GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }} # In the case of a personal access token, it needs to be added to the repository's secrets and used in this field.
              GITHUB_REPO_FOR_ISSUE: # Make sure to specify the name of the repository where the issue will be created
              GITHUB_OWNER_FOR_ISSUE: # Make sure to specify the owner of the repository where the issue will be created
              GITHUB_OWNERS_REPOS: # Be sure to list the owner and repository name in the format owner/repo